-Dr. Elias Hyams, Assistant Professor of Urology at CUMC, has extensive experience in diagnosis and treatment of various urological malignancies, male voiding dysfunction, and urinary tract obstruction.
+Dr. Elias Hyams, Associate Professor of Urology at CUIMC, specializes in the diagnosis and treatment of various urological cancers, male voiding dysfunction, and urinary tract obstruction.
 His clinical focus is in “risk-based” screening for prostate cancer, state-of-the-art diagnosis techniques such as image-guided biopsy, and minimally invasive surgery for prostate cancer.
 Dr. Hyams performs a high volume of robotic prostatectomies, a minimally invasive procedure to reduce morbidity and hasten recovery following prostate cancer treatment.
 Dr. Hyams also treats a range of benign and malignant urological conditions with endoscopic, laparoscopic and robotic procedures.

 Dr. Hyams received his MD from the University of Pennsylvania in Philadelphia, PA, then completed a urology residency at New York University-Langone Medical Center in New York, NY.
 He pursued a fellowship in minimally invasive urological surgery at the Brady Institute of Urology at Johns Hopkins Hospital in Baltimore, MD, then worked at Dartmouth-Hitchcock Medical Center in Lebanon, NH for five years prior to joining the faculty at Columbia.

-Dr. Hyams is an active researcher in prostate cancer epidemiology, shared decision-making and quality improvement in urology.
-His particular interests are in understanding regional variation in prostate cancer care, and how quality of care can be improved.
+Dr. Hyams is an active researcher in prostate cancer epidemiology, shared decision-making, and quality improvement in urology.
 He has an extensive record of publications in peer-reviewed journals, has written numerous scientific reviews and book chapters, and has lectured and presented his research both nationally and internationally.

 Dr. Hyams provides mentorship and research opportunities for medical students and residents at Columbia with the goal of training the next generation of providers to deliver high quality, evidence-based and compassionate care.